Drugs gang jailed after trio of student deaths in Newcastle | ITV News

 Following the deaths, Northumbria Police conducted thorough searches of their halls of residence using drug dogs.

-Following their extensive undercover operation, officers arrested the three defendants in June 2021.
+Following an extensive undercover operation, officers arrested the three defendants in June 2021.

-At Newcastle Crown Court today, Faisal Ahmed was sentenced to two years and eight months behind bars and Thomas Ibbotson was given two years and one month.
+At Newcastle Crown Court, Faisal Ahmed was sentenced to two years and eight months behind bars and Thomas Ibbotson was given two years and one month.

-Meanwhile, Khan was handed a two year sentence suspended for 18 months plus 200 hours of unpaid work.
+Meanwhile, Khan was handed a two year sentence suspended for 18 months.
+He will have to carry out 200 hours of unpaid work.

 Want a quick and expert briefing on the biggest news stories?
 Listen to our latest podcasts to find out What You Need To know...